Deepseek-APIs/deepseek-mpi/README.md

 - Autoscaling keeps big drops moving: chunk mode divides payloads across existing ranks, while wrapper `--auto-scale-mode threads` multiplies the MPI rank count on the fly when a prompt crosses your size threshold.
 - Provider detection is automatic: endpoints, environment variable names, and well-known key prefixes (Anthropic `sk-ant-`, GLM `gk-`/`glm-`, Azure OpenAI `sk-aoai-`/`sk-az-`, etc.) steer the client toward the right REST API.
 Explicitly set `--api-provider` if you need to override the heuristic.
 - Inside the ncurses TUI, use `:set key=value`, `:show-config`, or `:config-help` to tweak runtime settings (endpoints, chunk sizes, providers, etc.) before launching the MPI job.
-- With `--tui` enabled, MPI logs now stream live inside the ncurses window instead of bouncing back to raw stdout, so you can watch rank activity without the screen flicker.
+- Add `--tui-log-view` if you prefer the classic post-prompt ncurses pane that streams MPI logs; otherwise logs print below the prompt once the TUI input closes.
 - Use the `deepseek_wrapper` helper when you want something closer to the OpenAI Codex UX; it logs MPI output in-line and reuses the same configuration flags under the hood.
 - Use git for change tracking – a clean history keeps regressions easy to spot.
 - When you need a guided UX, run `./src/deepseek_wrapper --np 4 --binary ./src/deepseek_mpi`.
 Every time you hit Enter the wrapper gathers the ongoing conversation, writes a payload file, and invokes `mpirun` with the requested rank count.
 Type `:quit` or press `Esc` to exit.